 And if you’re a Kapwing Pro subscriber, there’s a shortcut!
 With a Pro subscription, you can download your subtitles’ SRT file, which contains the entire text transcription of the video’s audio.
 With your SRT file in hand, you can simply rename the file with a TXT ending (change ".srt" to ".txt"), and your subtitles will appear in a plaintext file!

 Remember to tag us @KapwingApp whenever you share your content on social media– we love to see what our creators are passionate about!
-And be sure to subscribe to the Kapwing Resources blog – we’re constantly writing new tutorial and features to help you make the most out of Kapwing.
+And if you're interested in more tips and tutorials on creating great digital content in 2021, check out the Kapwing YouTube channel, where we post multiple new videos every week.